Water Softeners and Water Softener Cycles Explained

 - The resin beads are renewed and ready to collect hard water minerals again.

-The regeneration cycle takes about two hours.
 All Whirlpool® Water Softeners use Demand Initiated Regeneration with Salt Saving Technology so the system only recharges when necessary, saving salt and water.
+This eliminates the need for a manual regeneration of your water softener.
+Instead of calculating how often your water softener should regenerate, you can set it and forget, enjoying predictably soft water on a daily basis.